Practice pad: Elastomer

 Many other devices use a thin layer of elastomer, such as natural or synthetic rubber of various densities, as a playing surface.
 This type of rubber surface is either placed directly over the top of an existing drumhead, or stuck to the top of a solid substrate.
 The rubber is designed to reflect a drumstick or mallet after being struck in a way similar to that of a true drumhead.

 Mesh

 Some practice pads use a disk of mesh stretched over a frame.
 The mesh is quieter when struck than rubber or mylar, and can be tuned to mimic different types of drum head by tightening and loosening it in the frame.

 Use

 These devices can be placed on a wide variety of surfaces including the player’s lap, a tabletop or the head of an actual drum.
 Placing the pad on the head of an actual drum can have the effect of transferring to the drum’s natural snare-side response along with severely muting the sound of the drum.
-Several units are often arranged like a standard drum kit or practice purposes.
+Several units are often arranged like a standard drum kit for practice purposes.